How Europe reacted to Brexit deal defeat | Malay Mail

 France

-“The pressure is mainly on them.” — President Emmanuel Macron, referring to Britain.
+- “We will have to negotiate a transition period with them because the British cannot afford to no longer have planes taking off or landing at home, and their supermarkets, as much as 70 per cent, are supplied by continental Europe.” — President Emmanuel Macron.

-The British people would be “the biggest losers” of a no-deal option, he said.
+“Second option, they tell us...
+‘We’ll try to improve what we can get from the Europeans and then hold the vote again.

-“Either way, we will have to negotiate a transition period with them because the British cannot afford to no longer have planes taking off or landing at home, and their supermarkets, as much as 70 per cent, is supplied with (products) from continental Europe.”
+“In that case, we’ll look into it.
+Maybe we’ll make improvements on one or two things, but I don’t really think so because we’ve reached the maximum of what we could do with the deal.”

 Ireland